vanyauhalin/eslint-config/README.md

 # ESLint Config

 A comprehensive, strict, and not very flexible highly personalized ESLint configuration.
-This package is suitable for those who prefer minimalism in language, a rejection of abstractions, and do not shy away from mutability.

 ## Installation